 Opening times run alongside that of the market, but the bars and clubs don’t get busy until a little later around 10pm.
 The bars will stay busy until around 2am.

-Dotted along the side of the market in Patpong 1 and 2, you will find selection of bars and restaurants.
+Dotted along the side of the shopping area, you will find selection of bars and restaurants.
 Glass fronted bars that you can easily see inside from the street are the regular bars and a great place just to pop in for a drink and relax.
 You will not find any of the sexy stuff in here.

 Air conditioning is almost compulsory in the bars, which makes them a great place to catch you breathe and plan your night.
 Prices are reasonable for a big city, 110-140baht a beer.